David A. Williams, M.D.

 Harvard Medical School

-Dr. Williams has mentored over forty post-doctoral fellows, most of whom continue in academic careers with laboratories of their own.
-Several trainees are now in the Biotech and Pharmaceutical industry.
+David Williams has mentored over 40 post-doctoral fellows, most of whom continue in academic careers with laboratories of their own.
+Several trainees are now in the biotech and pharmaceutical industries.